Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 Ingredient Tips and Substitutions

-• You can use milk, dark, or semi sweet in place of the white chocolate (though it will change the overall look).
+• You can use milk chocolate, semi sweet, or dark chocolate in place of the white chocolate (though it will change the overall look).
 I use chips because they’re easy to melt, but any type of melting chocolate is fine (wafers, chopped up bars, etc)

 • The sprinkles and candies are all swappable and adjustable to taste.
 Use whatever you like or your local store happens to have (or you can order from online retailers too!).
-Other fun options include: marshmallows from Lucky Charms cereal, rainbow gummy candies, Skittles, Andes mint candies (chopped), crushed Oreos, or any other gold, green, or rainbow candies you like
+Other fun options include: Lucky Charm marshmallows (from the cereal), rainbow strips sour candy, Skittles, Andes mint candies (chopped), crushed regular or mint Oreo, pot of gold candies, or any other gold, green, or rainbow candies you like

 • I choose not to add flavoring to mine, but if you want, add ½ tsp extract to the melted chocolate before pouring.
-Peppermint extract is a popular choice, especially when paired with mint candies (but you can use your favorite)!
+Peppermint extract is a popular choice for a mint chocolate variation, especially when paired with coordinating candies, like mint M&M (but you can use your favorite)!

 How to Make Leprechaun Bark: Step By Step Instructions